zriyansh/signoz.io/docs/traces-management/traces-api/search-traces.md

 title: Search Traces
 id: search-traces
 ---
-This section provides example of how to search traces using the SigNoz traces API.
-The example demonstrates querying traces with specific attributes and filters.
+This section provides detailed examples of searching traces using the SigNoz Traces API.
+The example queries demonstrate querying traces with specific attributes and filters.

 ## Example Query 1